Anglican religious order

-Anglican religious orders are communities of men or women (or in some cases mixed communities of men, women, and gender-nonconforming people) in the Anglican Communion who live under a common rule of life.
+Anglican religious orders are communities of men or women (or in some cases mixed communities of men and women) in the Anglican Communion who live under a common rule of life.
 The members of religious orders take vows which often include the traditional monastic vows of poverty, chastity and obedience, or the ancient vow of stability, or sometimes a modern interpretation of some or all of these vows.
-Members may be laity or clergy, but most commonly include a mixture of both.
+Members may be laity or clergy, but most orders and their houses include a mixture of both.
 They lead a common life of work and prayer, sometimes on a single site, sometimes spread over multiple locations.
+About 2,400 monks and nuns are currently in the Anglican communion, about 55% of whom are women and 45% of whom are men.

 Though many Anglicans are members of religious orders recognized by the Anglican Communion, others may be members of ecumenical Protestant or Old Catholic religious orders while maintaining their Anglican identity and parochial membership in Anglican churches.

 Titles

-Members of religious communities may be known as monks or nuns, particularly in those communities which require their members to live permanently in one location; they may be known as friars or sisters, a term used particularly (though not exclusively) by religious orders whose members are more active in the wider community, often living in smaller groups.
-Amongst the friars and sisters the term mendicant is sometimes applied to orders whose members are geographically mobile, frequently moving between different small community houses.
-Brother and Sister are common forms of address across all the communities.
-The titles Father and Mother or Reverend Father and Reverend Mother are commonly applied to the leader of a community, or sometimes more generally to all members who have been ordained as priests.
-In the Benedictine tradition the formal titles Right Reverend and Very Reverend are sometimes applied to the Abbot (leader) and Prior (deputy leader) of the community.
-Benedictine communities sometimes apply the titles Dom and Dame to professed male and female members, rather than Brother and Sister.
+Members of religious communities may be known as monks or nuns, particularly in those communities which require their members to live permanently in one location.
+Brother and Sister are common forms of address across all religious communities.
+They may also be known as friars or sisters, terms used particularly (though not exclusively) within religious orders whose members are more active in the wider community, often living in smaller group houses rather than in larger monastic or cloistered houses.
+Amongst such friars and sisters the descriptor term mendicant is sometimes applied to their orders: those whose members are geographically mobile and more focused on an outwardly-facing work or ministry (eg, with the poor).

+The titles Father and Mother or Reverend Father and Reverend Mother are commonly applied to the leader of a community, or sometimes more generally to all members who have been ordained as priests or elected to leadership offices by the community.

+In the Benedictine Anglican tradition the formal honorific titles Right Reverend and Very Reverend are sometimes applied to the Abbot (leader) and Prior (deputy leader) of a religious community.
+Benedictine communities sometimes apply the titles Dom and Dame to professed male and female members (rather than Brother and Sister).